psprao95/Variable-Speeds-Algorithm/README.md

 ## Run the application
 1. Open Eclipse

-2. Select File -> Open Projects from file system -> Navigate to directoryDirectory -> Finish
+2. Select File -> Import -> General -> Open projects from File System -> Navigate to Directory -> Finish

 3. Open the file *VariableSpeeds.java*.
-Right click-> Run as Java Application
+Right click -> Run as Java Application

+4. You can modify the *input.dat* file to change the number of processes or the UIDs of the process.